Fatal1ty/openapify/README.md

 #### query_params

-Dictionary of query parameters applicable for this operation, where the key is the parameter name and the value can be either a Python data type or a `QueryParam` object.
+Dictionary of query parameters applicable for the operation, where the key is the parameter name and the value can be either a Python data type or a `QueryParam` object.